The Berlin Wall as it is usually pictured did not appear overnight.

 In the image above, East German soldiers are guarding both sides of the Wall.

-At the same time, improved chain fences, walls, minefields and other obstacles were installed along the length of East Germany's border with West Germany.
+At the same time as the events in Berlin, improved chain fences, walls, minefields and other obstacles began to be installed along the length of East Germany's border with West Germany.